-1.6.2.
-Part II: Theory of the Scale-Space Primal Sketch
+1.6.2 Part II: Theory of the Scale-Space Primal Sketch

 We present a multi-scale representation of grey-level shape, called scale-space primal sketch, which makes explicit information in scale-space as well as the relations between certain features at different levels of scale.
 The representation is based on blobs, that are regions either brighter or darker than the background.
 We give a formal definition of what we mean by a grey-level blob, which is a local extremum with extent in a grey-level image at a certain scale, and a scale-space blob, which is a set of grey-level blobs linked across scales.
 The extent of a scale-space blob in the scale direction is delimited by bifurcations between critical points, or equivalently, by bifurcations between blobs.
 These events also define hierarchical relations between scale-space blobs at different scales.
-The scale-space primal sketch can be interpreted as a tree-like data structure with the scale-space blobs as vertices and the bifurcation events as arcs between those.
+The scale-space blobs as vertices and the bifurcation events as arcs between those.